 Q: How can I get rid of the rotten egg smell of the water at our cottage?
 It affects both the hot and cold supply.
 I’m told dumping chlorine down the well may help, at least for a while.
 What are my options?

 A: It sounds like you’ve got a significant case of sulphur water, and I know of a solution that has worked in every situation I’ve seen it applied to.
 One thing that will definitely not work is any kind of filtration.
 The compounds that cause the rotten egg smell are dissolved in the water, and standard filtration can’t remove substances that are in solution.
 For that to happen you need an approach that uses chemistry.

 All this said, I’ve seen sulphur water behave in two different ways depending on the situation.
 In some cases the water smells fine flowing into the well (at least for a while), but over time the sulphur smell develops and remains.
-Cases like this happen because the water is rich in iron and non-odorous sulphur compounds.
+Cases like these happen because the water is rich in iron and non-odorous sulphur compounds.
 When specific and otherwise harmless microbes get into the well, infect it and grow, they feed on the formerly odourless compounds, in turn creating that characteristic rotten egg smell of sulphur water.
 If this is your situation, then disinfecting the well can offer long-term relief, though typically not permanent.
-Dumping hydrogen peroxide down the well will do the trick
+Dumping hydrogen peroxide down the well will do the trick, just like bleach.